Rollplay is a series of live Tabletop RPG

 - Replacement Goldfish: Abigael and her ferrets.
 When one dies, she just gets another one, not seeming to understand that the life of an adventurer doesn't lend itself to ownership of small animals.

 - Required Secondary Powers: Averted with Abigael who is a master of forgery...who cannot read.
+Explained away with the idea that she can copy the shape of the signature.

 - Royals Who Actually Do Something: Vincent is on a quest to prove himself.
 It seems the Longborns expect all their royalty to be this.

-- Rule of Fun: DM Neal uses a modified verison of 2.5 edition that he created himself.
+- Rule of Fun: DM Neal uses a modified version of 2.5 edition that he created himself.
 It simplifies many rules to make the game easier for the players to understand, and also to speed up combat considerably.

-- Running Gag: Bregor's inability to fire his bow without dropping it, the party giving eachother looks that conveys specific complex information, Tudagub's 'touching' heals, iNcontrol having Vincent recreate scenes from action movies, Bregor's perception to name a few.
+- Running Gag: Bregor's inability to fire his bow without dropping it, the party giving each other looks that conveys specific complex information, Tudagub's 'touching' heals, iNcontrol having Vincent recreate scenes from action movies, Bregor's perception to name a few.

 - Sanity Ball: Usually Vincent is the Only Sane Man, but when he gets angry he often goes far beyond the extremes of the rest of the party.
 When that happens it's usually Bregor acting as the voice of reason.